 Hands-on Firefighting Workshop for Women

-Participants will be introduced to essential skills that are needed to become a firefighter from career female firefighters who are currently serving in Lower Mainland Fire Departments.
-Participants will also be able to speak with various fire departments representatives to discover what it takes to become a firefighter.
+Participants will be introduced to essential skills that are needed to become a firefighter from career female firefighters and their colleagues serving at Vancouver Fire & Rescue Services.
+Participants will also be able to speak with a JIBC Fire & Safety Division representative to discover what it takes to enroll in Canada's premiere firefighter training school.

-Minimum age to participate is 16.
+Minimum age to participate is 19.
 Cost is $25.
-Lunch will be provided and participants will also receive a JIBC t-shirt.
+Lunch will be provided.
 As the workshop will involve strenuous physical activity, participants are encouraged to bring their own water bottle and dress in appropriate active wear.

 Don’t miss this opportunity to gain valuable hands-on experience along with important information needed to pursue an exciting career as a firefighter!

-All participants are required to sign and complete a Waiver Form prior to participating in the workshop.
-For participants under the age of 19, their parents/guardians are required to sign and complete the Waiver Form.
-Please bring a hard copy the morning of the workshop or email it to firstname.lastname@example.org with "Firefighting Workshop Waiver Form" in the subject line.
+All participants are required to sign and complete a JIBC Waiver Form and a VFRS Waiver Form prior to participating in the workshop.
+Please bring a hard copy the morning of the workshop or email it to email@example.com with "Firefighting Workshop Waiver Form" in the subject line.

 For details about JIBC's Fire Fighting Technologies Certificate program, visit jibc.ca/firefighter.